This page will provide any updated information on the current COVID-19 situation. We appreciate your patience during this time!

 -OR you can join a support bubble outside of the building, in which case you must not mix with anyone inside the building, you must isolate to your room when you are here and arrange with staff to deliver electric cards etc.

 We are still providing support and 1:1’s.
-We will be holding weekly 1:1’s for all residents, it is important you attend so we can help you during what may be a difficult time for many of you.
+We will be holding regular 1:1’s for all residents, it is important you attend so we can help you during what may be a difficult time for many of you.
 If you are away or isolating we can call.

 If you are struggling at all please book a 1:1 with your allocated support worker so we can help you.